Australian Church: Pacifism

 Strong was known for being a particularly committed pacifist, and was described by the pacifist and Australian Church member Eleanor May Moore as "the father of the peace movement" in the state of Victoria.
 In 1900 Strong was involved in the founding of the Peace and Humanity Society.
 He eventually became the president of the Melbourne Peace Society, a role that he would hold until his death.
-He was one of the first figures in Melbourne to oppose the Boer War, founding a group that the historian Malcolm Saunders has described as "the first group in Australia formed specifically to oppose a particular war."
+He was one of the first figures in Melbourne to oppose the Boer War, founding a group that the historian Malcolm Saunders has described as "the first group in Australia formed specifically to oppose a particular war".
 He was also a strong opponent of conscription during the First World War, campaigning alongside other clergymen during the 1917 Australian conscription referendum.

-The Australian Church also formed a pacifist women's association, the Sisterhood of International Peace, in 1915.
-The group became the Australian branch of the Women’s International League for Peace and Freedom in 1920.
-The historian Kate Laing has argued that the SIP was part of a broader maternalist political movement and that its close ties to the Australian Church gave its activism a strong strain of Christian internationalism, as opposed to the radicalism of other groups like Vida Goldstein's Women's Peace Army.
+Members of the Australian Church also formed a pacifist women's association, the Sisterhood of International Peace, in 1915.
+The group became the Australian branch of the Women's International League for Peace and Freedom in 1920.
+The historian Kate Laing argues that the group's close ties to the Australian Church gave its activism a strain of Christian internationalism and maternalism, as opposed to the radicalism of groups like the Women's Peace Army.
 The group published a journal, Peacewards, and held study groups and lectures for its members.
 Fearing legal action under the War Precautions Act 1914, the group did not take an official position in the 1916 Australian conscription referendum, but actively campaigned against the subsequent referendum in 1917.